jhap1982/giveituruguay/2017/2017-01-08 - American Airlines Arena, Dallas, TX, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-She's Only 18
+6. She's Only 18
-Look Around
+7. Look Around
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-Sick Love
+10. Sick Love
-Parallel Universe
+11. Parallel Universe
-Detroit
+12. Detroit
-The Power of Equality
+13. The Power of Equality
-Under the Bridge
+14. Under the Bridge
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-The Bewlay Brothers part of JOSH
+16. The Bewlay Brothers part of JOSH
-Goodbye Angels
+17. Goodbye Angels
-Give It Away
+18. Give It Away

 ## Notes